coekie/gentyref/README.md

 If we'd call `LongContainer.class.getGenericSuperclass()` it would correctly return `NumberContainer<Long>` but getting from there to `Container<Long>` is much more difficult, as there's no direct way.

-GeAnTyRef allows us to simply call `GenericTypeReflector.getExactSuperType(LongContainer.class, Container.class)` to get `Container<Long>`
+GenTyRef allows us to simply call `GenericTypeReflector.getExactSuperType(LongContainer.class, Container.class)` to get `Container<Long>`

 ### Getting the exact sub type